lowRISC/opentitan/hw/top_darjeeling/doc/design/README.md

 `ast` supplies a number of clocks into `top_darjeeling`.
 - sys: main jittery system clock used for higher performance blocks and security (processory, memory and crypto blocks).
 - io: a fixed clock used for peripheral blocks such as timers and I/O functionality, such as SPI or I2C.
-- usb: a fixed clock used specifically for usb operations.
 - aon: an always on, low frequency clock used for power management and low speed timers.

 These clocks are then divided down and distributed to the rest of the system.